na-na-hi/renget/archive/how2playba.md

 ![XP requirements](https://i.imgur.com/AVCuFgu.png)
 At max cafe you get ~930 AP a day, but with pvp drinks and refreshes I'd guess it to be anywhere between 7-9 months.

+# Resources
+In case you didn't see it already, [most stuff is inside the bagguides rentry.
+Use it.](https://rentry.org/baggguides) It also includes the [chibi extraction and posing guide](https://rentry.org/qewdu)

 # Afternote
 Thanks for reading my guide.
 If you have any comments, contributions, and/or feedback go to the /bag/ thread and tag how2playba (so I can find it in the archive).
 Anything is much appreciated.
 Shoutout to the [newbaguide writer](newbaguide), who specifically made the 'Downloading/Setting up the game' section, and added + edited stuff in the 'Team Formations', '(Re)rolling', 'Commissions', and 'Firing Exercise' sections.